-Christina Wright is a Film Theorist, whose research focuses on moral themes addressed in the cinema.
-She is also an accomplished Character Education Specialist, Film Studies Instructor, Screenwriter, Theatre Director and Actor.
-For the past 20 years, Ms. Wright has worked in the media and performing arts, education and leadership with a variety of organizations, including Facets Multimedia Film School, San Francisco Giants Video Board Productions, KMVT 15–Silicon Valley Media, Children's Theatre Company, Junior Youth Spiritual Empowerment Program, Girl Scouts and the YMCA.
-Through her film/drama based character education programs, The Character Reel (for children, pre-teens and teens) and Soul Cinema (for adults), she has facilitated discussions with a focus on character virtues, social and emotional learning and service-learning at a number of spaces which include Oakton and Washington Elementary Schools (Evanston, IL), Louhelen Baha’i School (Davison, MI), the Green Lake Baha’i Conference (Green Lake, WI), the Monterey Institute of International Studies (Monterey, CA) and the National Baha’i Centre of Ireland (Dublin).
-Ms. Wright instructs online courses for University of San Diego’s Character Development Center, consults as a Film and Character Content Advisor for TrueSpark and is very passionate about contributing to the work of increasing disability, gender and racial diversity in the film and television industry.
-She has also served as a volunteer for the San Francisco Giants Community Fund.
+Christina Wright is a Character Education Specialist, Film Studies Instructor, Screenwriter, Theatre Director and Actor.
+For the past 20 years, she has worked in the media and performing arts, education and leadership with a variety of organizations, including Facets Multimedia Film School, San Francisco Giants Video Board Productions, KMVT 15–Silicon Valley Media, Children's Theatre Company, Junior Youth Spiritual Empowerment Program, Girl Scouts and the YMCA.
+Through her film/drama based character education programs, The Character Reel (for children, pre-teens and teens) and Soul Cinema (for adults), Christina has facilitated discussions with a focus on character virtues, social and emotional learning, service-learning and global citizenship at a number of spaces which include Oakton and Washington Elementary Schools (Evanston, IL), Louhelen Baha’i School (Davison, MI), the Green Lake Baha’i Conference (Green Lake, WI), the Monterey Institute of International Studies (Monterey, CA) and the National Baha’i Centre of Ireland (Dublin).
+She instructs online courses for University of San Diego’s Character Education Resource Center and serves on the Communications Committee for the Women in the Arts & Media Coalition and the Steering Committee for the Coalition for Global Citizenship at the United Nations.
+She previously worked as a Film and Character Content Advisor for TrueSpark and Events Volunteer for the San Francisco Giants Community Fund.
+Christina is very passionate about contributing to the work of increasing disability, gender and racial diversity in the film and television industry.
 She is currently working on two manuscripts: "Soulful Cinema: Seeking Moral Themes in Film" and "Reel Character Development: Learning About Life's Choices Through the Movies."